phthom/IBMCloudPrivate/4-HelmLab.md

 ```
 ## 3. Check the chart

-Go back to the helloStage2 path and check the validity of the helm chart.
+Go back to the hellonginx path and check the validity of the helm chart.

 `cd ..`